WeShap: Weak Supervision Source Evaluation with Shapley Values: Introduction

-Within the PWS framework, labeling functions (LFs) serve as the fundamental components for automated annotation, profoundly influencing data quality and consequently, downstream machine learning model accuracy.
+Within the PWS framework, labeling functions (LFs) are the fundamental components for automated annotation, profoundly influencing data quality and downstream machine learning model accuracy.
 Despite extensive research on the efficient design of LFs, with notable studies \cite{varma2018snuba,hsieh2022nemo,boecking2020interactive,denham2022witan}, scant attention has been devoted to LF quality evaluation methodologies.
-Conventionally, LF evaluation relies on simplistic metrics such as accuracy (evaluated on a withheld labeled dataset), coverage, or confliction with other LFs.
+Conventionally, LF evaluation relies on metrics such as accuracy (evaluated on a withheld labeled dataset), coverage, or confliction with other LFs.
 For instance, the Snorkel library \cite{ratner2017snorkel}'s \textit{LFAnalysis} module reports these metrics.
 However, these metrics gauge different facets of LFs, often yielding conflicting assessments.
 Notably, while both high coverage and accuracy are desirable, they typically exhibit a negative correlation in practice.
-Hence, evaluating whether an LF boasting 90\% accuracy and 5\% coverage should be prioritized over another with 70\% accuracy and 10\% coverage remains ambiguous.
 Boeckling et al. \cite{boecking2020interactive} propose ranking LFs based on $(2\alpha_j-1)*l_j$, where $\alpha_j$ and $l_j$ denote the accuracy and coverage of LF $j$, respectively.
 They additionally present a theorem asserting that under assumptions of LF independence conditional on class labels and uniformly distributed LF errors, this ranking minimizes the expected risk of a certain label model on training data.
-However, this evaluation metric hinges on stringent assumptions rarely met in practice.
-Furthermore, it, along with all aforementioned simplistic metrics, overlooks the data distribution in feature space, which can significantly impact downstream model performance.
+However, these stringent assumptions are rarely met in practice.
+Furthermore, along with all aforementioned metrics, their metric overlooks the data distribution in feature space, which can significantly impact downstream model performance.